 IQ Score Distribution

-IQ scores are distributed along a bell curve, with the majority of individuals falling within the average range.
+IQ scores are distributed along a bell curve, with most individuals falling within the average range.
 Here is a breakdown of the IQ score distribution:

 - Very Superior (130+): 2.2% of the population